 Split is a fascinating city that dates to the late 3rd- and early 4th-century, when Roman Emperor Diocletian the site would make for the perfect retirement residence.
 It’s jam-packed with historic landmarks, including some of the world’s most impeccably preserved Roman architecture as well as offering a mouthwatering culinary scene and beautiful beaches.

-While you’ll have plenty of things to do and see right here, you might want to consider visiting some other places nearby.
+While you’ll have plenty of things to do and see right here, you might want to consider visiting some other places nearby, or even taking some of the island hopping tours available.

 As this ancient city is a popular transport hub for all of Dalmatia, it makes one of the best starting points for everything from short day trips to all-day adventures.
 These are some of the very best options to consider for your itinerary, with everything from national parks to magnificent medieval cities.